zalando-stups/documentation/user-guide/key-encryption.rst

 Key Encryption
 ==============

-Would you like to encrypt your password?
+Would you like to encrypt your password or other sensitive configurations?

-This procedure is the same for all password (DB, log provider, ...) you will encrypt.
+This procedure is the same for all passwords (DB, log provider, ...) you will encrypt.

-* Login into aws console.
+* Login into AWS console.
 * Open the IAM service.
 * Click on Role and find the name of your application role (normally app-<application-name>)
 * Now go back, or click on the left hand side on encryption keys.

 ..
 Caution::

-    Select the right region!!!
+    Select the right region!

 * Click on create key
 * Add an alias and a description